here now

 Counseling

-My belief is that the process of counseling is one which assists you in becoming who you were meant to be.
-One of the most important aspects of therapy is the relationship that is formed between the client and the therapist.
-Connection is one of human’s strongest needs.
-A strong therapeutic alliance can assist you in walking through the often-uncomfortable process of change; without feeling alone.
+One of the most important aspects of therapy is the relationship that forms between the client and therapist.
+After all, connection is one of our most fundamental needs.
+A strong therapeutic alliance can support you through the often uncomfortable process of change without feeling alone.

-I create a place of non-judgement, trust, and collaboration.
-It is crucial for me to meet you where you are and help guide you towards self-discovery, self-acceptance, and finally self-actualization.
+I create an environment of non-judgment, trust, and collaboration.
+It is important to me to meet you where you are and help guide you toward self-discovery, self-acceptance, and ultimately, self-actualization.

 Nothing ever goes away until it has taught us what we need to know